kubeflow/blog/_posts/2020-08-01-data-science-meets-devops.md

 1. Runs our notebook using [papermill](https://github.com/nteract/papermill).
 2. Converts the notebook to html using [nbconvert](https://nbconvert.readthedocs.io/en/latest/).
-3. Uploads the ipynb and html files to GCS using [gsutil](https://cloud.google.com/storage/docs/gsutil)
+3. Uploads the `.ipynb` and `.html` files to GCS using [gsutil](https://cloud.google.com/storage/docs/gsutil)

 This notebook fetches GitHub Issues data [from BigQuery](https://medium.com/google-cloud/analyzing-github-issues-and-comments-with-bigquery-c41410d3308) and generates CSV files on GCS suitable for import into [Google AutoML](https://cloud.google.com/automl).
 The notebook then launches an [AutoML](https://cloud.google.com/automl) job to train a model.

 We chose AutoML because we wanted to focus on building a complete end to end solution rather than iterating on the model.
 AutoML provides a competitive baseline that we may try to improve upon in the future.

 To easily view the executed notebook we convert it to html and upload it to [GCS which makes it easy to serve public, static content](https://cloud.google.com/storage/docs/hosting-static-website).
 This allows us to use notebooks to generate rich visualizations to evaluate our model.

 ### Model Deployment

 To deploy our model we have a [Tekton task](https://github.com/kubeflow/code-intelligence/blob/faeb65757214ac93259f417b81e9e2fedafaebda/tekton/tasks/update-model-pr-task.yaml#L68) that:

-1. Uses kpt to update our configmap with the desired value
+1. Uses kpt to update our configmap with the desired value.
-2. Runs git to push our changes to a branch
+2. Runs git to push our changes to a branch.
-3. Uses a wrapper around the [GitHub CLI](https://github.com/cli/cli) (gh) to create a PR
+3. Uses a wrapper around the [GitHub CLI](https://github.com/cli/cli) (gh) to create a PR.

 The controller ensures there is only one Tekton pipeline running at a time.
 We configure our pipelines to always push to the same branch.
 This ensures we only ever open one PR to update the model because GitHub doesn't allow multiple PRs to be created from the same branch.

 Once the PR is merged [Anthos Config Mesh](https://cloud.google.com/anthos/config-management) automatically applies the Kubernetes manifests to our Kubernetes cluster.

 ### Why Tekton